-I mean, pretty much everyone loved Ali.
-He had a tongue-in-cheek approach to many of his pre-fight press conferences.
-Whilst he absolutely, undoubtedly believed he was the Greatest he still played the game with a humour with which the watching throng could not fail to be enthralled.
+I mean pretty much everyone loved Ali.
+He had a tongue-in-cheek approach to many of his pre-fight press conferences and whilst he absolutely, undoubtedly believed he was the Greatest he still played the game with a humour with which the watching throng could not fail to be enthralled.
 He was a staggering showman who could, even years after retiring, draw the kind of crowds that brought cities to a stand still.

-I went on a short family holiday last August, to a beautiful pine lodge nestled in the countryside between the ancient English cities of Bath and Wells.
+I went on a short family holiday last August to a beautiful pine lodge nestled in the countryside between the ancient English cities of Bath and Wells.
 My host, a great guy by the name of Chris, was a bit of a boxing fan.
-When I say a boxing fan he was actually fully committed to the wonderfully arduous and challenging sport of Rugby Union, but like many he would watch fights and thoroughly enjoyed what he watched.
-But, Chris was a rugby man through and through, having done battle on the rugby field for more than few years to say the least , a factor that no doubt contributed to his wonderfully relaxed and friendly manner.
+When I say a boxing fan he was actually fully committed to the wonderfully arduous and challenging sport of Rugby Union, but like many others he would watch fights and thoroughly enjoyed what he watched.
+However, Chris was very much a rugby man through and through, having done battle on the rugby field for more than few years to say the least, an experience that no doubt contributed to his wonderfully relaxed and friendly manner.

 Anyway, Chris and I got onto the subject of our favourite boxers.
 “So Fran, who’s your favourite boxer of all time?”
 After a short but sincere pause, I responded with an innocent “Probably Duran, or Hagler.
 It’s a tough call because I admire both guys for different reasons.”
 Chris looked back at me, a little quizzical, almost confused.
-As if the answer that I gave was the answer to a totally different question.
-Being so involved in the sport of boxing for so long, my response was based upon skills, tactics, longevity etc. But, greater forces were at work here.
+It was almost as if the answer I gave was the answer to a totally different question.
+Being so involved in the sport of boxing for so long, my response was based upon skills, tactics, longevity etc. What I didn’t realise was that greater forces were at work here.

 I quickly turned the question back on Chris, “What about you Chris, which boxer beats all for you?”
 Without a second of hesitation Chris responded with the answer that I obviously should have given, “Ali.”
-Chris just loved Ali.
-And let’s face it, he’s not alone.
-Ali wasn’t so much a boxer as a world-changing, lifetime event.
+Chris just loved Ali and let’s face it, he’s not alone.
+Ali wasn’t so much a boxer as a world-changing, historical event.
 He transcended the sport in every way.
-Chris had been captured by the magic of Ali the very moment the watched the Ring Wizard work his magic through the TV when he was but a little boy.
+As a young boy Chris had been entranced by the magic of Ali from the very first moment he watched the Ring Wizard work his magic on TV.

 I realised something in Ali’s Bar that day.
 Muhammad Ali is most definitely in my top 5 boxers of all time, without a shadow of a doubt.
 But I think that the title of ‘The Greatest’ is bigger than boxing, or any sport for that matter.
 I think that Muhammad Ali is the Greatest man ever to box.
 This is a much greater honour than simply being the best boxer ever.
 Duran, Hagler, Robinson, Louis all did amazing things in the sport of boxing.
-There was just one problem for Chris and millions of others, they weren’t Muhammad Ali.
+There was just one problem for Chris and millions of others like him – those fighters were not Muhammad Ali.

 Happy Birthday Ali.